Freedom in the World

 Because South Korean citizenship is based on parentage rather than place of birth, residents who are not ethnic Koreans face extreme difficulties obtaining citizenship.
 Lack of citizenship bars them from the civil service and also limits job opportunities at some major corporations.
 The country’s few ethnic minorities face legal and societal discrimination.

 The government generally respects citizens’ right to privacy.
 An Anti-Wiretap Law sets out the conditions under which the government can monitor telephone calls, mail, and e-mail.
 Nevertheless, political and business elites often carry two cell phones and change their numbers frequently to evade what they perceive as intrusive government eavesdropping.
 Travel both within South Korea and abroad is unrestricted; the only exception is travel to North Korea, for which government approval is required.

-Although women in South Korea possess de jure equality, there is de facto discrimination in society, with men enjoying more social privileges and better employment opportunities.
+Although women in South Korea enjoy legal equality, they face discrimination in practice, with men enjoying more social privileges and better employment opportunities.
 However, a landmark ruling by the Supreme Court in July 2005 granted married women equal rights with respect to inheritance.
 Previously, married women were considered to be part of their husband’s family and were not eligible to inherit family property.